hi-ogawa/process-manager-gui/README.md

 npm run package
 ./build/toy-process-manager-0.0.0.AppImage

-# release (this command just pushes tag and then CI will publish new version)
+# release (this command just pushes a new tag and then CI will pick it up and create a new release)
 npm run release
 ```